-- 1 Strike everything after the enacting clause and insert the 2 following: - 3 "Sec.
-1. RCW 36.70A.020 and 2002 c 154 s 1 are each amended to 4 read as follows:
+- 9 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 10 Sec.
+1. RCW 36.70A.020 and 2002 c 154 s 1 are each amended to 11 read as follows:

-The following goals are adopted to guide the development and adoption of comprehensive plans and development regulations of those counties and cities that are required or choose to plan under RCW 36.70A.040 and, where specified, also guide the development of regional policies, plans, and strategies adopted under RCW 36.70A.210 and chapter 47.80 RCW.
-The following goals are not listed in order of priority and shall be used exclusively for the purpose of guiding the development of comprehensive plans ((and)), development regulations, and, where specified, regional plans, policies, and strategies:
+12 The following goals are adopted to guide the development and adoption of comprehensive plans and development regulations of those 13 counties and cities that are required or choose to plan under RCW 14 15 36.70A.040 and, where specified, also guide the development of regional policies, plans, and strategies adopted under RCW 36.70A.210 16 17 and chapter 47.80 RCW.
+The following goals are not listed in order of priority and shall be used exclusively for the purpose of guiding the 18 19 development of comprehensive plans ((and)), development regulations,

+20 and, where specified, regional plans, policies, and strategies:

-- (1) Urban growth.
-Encourage development in urban areas where adequate public facilities and services exist or can be provided in an efficient manner. - (2) Reduce sprawl.
+1 (1) Urban growth.
+Encourage development in urban areas where 2 adequate public facilities and services exist or can be provided in 3 an efficient manner.

+- (2) Reduce sprawl.
 Reduce the inappropriate conversion of undeveloped land into sprawling, low-density development. - (3) Transportation.
 Encourage efficient multimodal transportation systems that help achieve statewide targets for the reduction of greenhouse gas emissions and per capita vehicle miles traveled, and are based on regional priorities and coordinated with county and city comprehensive plans. - (4) Housing.
 Encourage the availability of affordable housing to all economic segments of the population of this state, promote a variety of residential densities and housing types, and encourage preservation of existing housing stock. - (5) Economic development.
-Encourage economic development throughout the state that is consistent with adopted comprehensive plans, promote economic opportunity for all citizens of this state, especially for unemployed and for disadvantaged persons, promote the retention and expansion of existing businesses and recruitment of new businesses, recognize regional differences impacting economic development opportunities, and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities.

-- (6) Property rights.
+Encourage economic development throughout the state that is consistent with adopted comprehensive plans, promote economic opportunity for all citizens of this state, especially for unemployed and for disadvantaged persons, promote the retention and expansion of existing businesses and recruitment of new businesses, recognize regional differences impacting economic development opportunities, and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities. - (6) Property rights.
 Private property shall not be taken for public use without just compensation having been made.
-The property rights of landowners shall be protected from arbitrary and discriminatory actions. - 10 (7) Permits.
-Applications for both state and local government 11 permits should be processed in a timely and fair manner to ensure 12 predictability. - (8) Natural resource industries.
+The property rights of landowners shall be protected from arbitrary and discriminatory actions. - (7) Permits.
+Applications for both state and local government permits should be processed in a timely and fair manner to ensure predictability. - (8) Natural resource industries.
 Maintain and enhance natural resource-based industries, including productive timber, agricultural, and fisheries industries.
 Encourage the conservation of productive forestlands and productive agricultural lands, and discourage incompatible uses. - (9) Open space and recreation.
-Retain open space and greenspace, enhance recreational opportunities, ((conserve)) enhance fish and wildlife habitat, increase access to natural resource lands and water, and develop parks and recreation facilities. - (10) Environment.
-Protect and enhance the environment and enhance the state's high quality of life, including air and water quality, and the availability of water. - (11) Citizen participation and coordination.
-Encourage the involvement of citizens in the planning process and ensure coordination between communities and jurisdictions to reconcile conflicts. - (12) Public facilities and services.
-Ensure that those public facilities and services necessary to support development shall be adequate to serve the development at the time the development is available for occupancy and use without decreasing current service levels below locally established minimum standards. - (13) Historic preservation.
-Identify and encourage the preservation of lands, sites, and structures, that have historical or archaeological significance. - 37 (14) Climate change.
-Ensure that comprehensive plans, development 38 regulations, and regional policies, plans, and strategies under RCW 39 36.70A.210 and chapter 47.80 RCW adapt to and mitigate the effects of 40 a changing climate, support state greenhouse gas emissions reduction Code Rev/KB:jcm 2 S-2191.2/21 2nd draft
+Retain open space and greenspace, enhance recreational opportunities, ((conserve)) enhance fish and wildlife habitat, increase access to natural resource lands and water, and develop parks and recreation facilities.

+- 1 (10) Environment.
+Protect and enhance the environment and enhance 2 the state's high quality of life, including air and water quality, 3 and the availability of water. - 4 (11) Citizen participation and coordination.
+Encourage the 5 involvement of citizens in the planning process and ensure 6 coordination between communities and jurisdictions to reconcile 7 conflicts.